xiao-mantou/GamingTweaks/GPU/nVidia/Readme.md

 ### How to get Windows 10 custom resolutions in any aspect ratio you want

-[jim2point0](https://www.deadendthrills.com/forum/discussion/504/how-to-custom-aspect-ratios-and-resolutions-via-dsr-nvidia-only) wrote an excelent guide how to _optimize_ nVidia's DSR via registry in order to get any resolution you want.
+[jim2point0](https://www.deadendthrills.com/forum/discussion/504/how-to-custom-aspect-ratios-and-resolutions-via-dsr-nvidia-only) wrote an excellent guide how to _optimize_ nVidia's DSR via registry in order to get any resolution you want.